 One of these stories was published in the Sycamore Review in late 2016, ‘Painting the Asylum Garden.’

-The Asylum Project also led to a range of academic/poetics publications:
+The Asylum Project also led to a range of other academic/poetics publications:

 ‘Queer Spiritual Drifting: Not At Home In The Beguinage.’
 Performance Research 23:7, special issue: On Drifting, 89-94 (2018)